 Understanding Trademark Protection

-To begin, every entrepreneur needs know something about trademarking a business name.
+To begin, every entrepreneur needs know at least a little something about trademarking a business name.
 In fact, the second an entrepreneur launches their business or product, trademark considerations come into play.
 At the most basic level, trademarks are the words, graphic images, tag lines and slogans that you use to advertise and market your business, products and services.
 An entrepreneur needs to have a good understanding of trademark protection and how to protect your business.

 Unless you are a very small local retail store, for instance a corner beauty salon or dry cleaner, you’ll need to consider trademarks.
 Unless you’re using your full legal name as your business name, the selection of a great name that you can legally use is essential.